 In September 2023, the versioning of the website disclosures were adjusted for technical reasons.
 The versioning preset the file versions of the existing disclosures back to v.1 with sequential numbering counting from v.1.
 For a log on former versions leading to that date please contact Danske Invest Management A/S.

 Versions

-13.11.2023 16:49, version 1: Update to SFDR Annex 13.11.2023 16:50, version 2: Update to SFDR Annex
+13.11.2023 16:50, version 1: Update to SFDR Annex